mit-gfx/recfilter/apps/README.md

 ### Benchmarking tests

-These tests run the application multiple times on garbage data to test running times.
+These tests run the application multiple times on random data to test running times.
+The output is checked for correctness.

 | Application                   | Description                                           |
 |:------------------------------|-------------------------------------------------------|